Collaborative Hub for Advancing Interdisciplinary Research

 Through a series of monthly seminars we engaged with researchers across disciplines to talk about new innovative ways of tackling the issue.

-For more information on the project, please download our CHAIR booklet.
+For more information on the project, please download our CHAIR booklet (PDF).

 Take a look at the Government Review on AMR chaired by Lord O'Neill of Gatley.